Skin whitening / lightening creams

 - Skin - an undercover BBC report on the sale of illegal skin lighteners in London first shown in 2016

 Anyone selling cosmetics is under a legal duty to check their stock has the required labeling, including an ingredients’ list, EU name and address plus batch number.
 Therefore, those who choose to sell banned skin lightening products and put the health of their customers at risk can be prosecuted under the Cosmetic Products Enforcement Regulations 2013, face up to one year in jail and a fine of up to £20,000.
-They could also have their assets taken if they have benefited from illegal activity.
+They could also have their assets taken if they have benefited from illegal activity under proceeds of crime legislation.

 Stop using these banned skin lightening products immediately.
 Consult your doctor if you are concerned about any skin damage or health problems.